 1. To curve a path to a better society

-When we help others, who may otherwise be a drain to society, pursue and achieve their goals, we play a big part in social change and growth.
+When we help others we help them pursue and achieve their goals, we play a big part in social change and growth.
 By providing social services like proper health care for people with disabilities, we can ensure that more people enter the workforce.
 This collective effort to assist people with disabilities ultimately contributes to the economy’s growth and improves the overall social setting.

 2. To promote tolerance and mutual respect among people with disabilities and those without

-Frankly, people with disabilities face inequality and bias due to their various limitations.
-That’s why it is crucial to inform and educate the public about multiple disabilities and interacting with persons with disabilities respectfully.
-This civil education can be done through rallies and seminars.
+Frankly, people with disabilities face inequality and bias due to their perceived limitations.
+That’s why it is crucial to inform and educate the public about multiple disabilities and how to interact with persons with disabilities respectfully.
+This civil education can be done through campaigns and seminars.

 With the proper information, more people will be tolerant and kind to persons with disabilities, creating an environment of mutual respect.
 Besides, this enlightenment will lead to more accommodating attitudes in all sectors allowing more people with disabilities to contribute to societal growth.

-3. To reduce and eventually curb the negligence of people with disabilities
+3. To reduce and eventually eradicate the negligence of people with disabilities

-There are many types of disabilities affecting different people in different ways.
-Sadly, some are not even aware of their disabilities.
-In cases where people are uninformed of various kinds of disabilities, affected persons go through negligence, which can be devastating.
+There are many types of disabilities affecting people in different ways.
+Sadly, others are often not aware of a person's disabilities.
+In cases where people are uninformed of various kinds of disabilities, affected persons can experience neglect.

-4. To help nurture responsible, contributing individuals in society
+4. To help nurture responsible individuals that contribute to society

-Disabilities do not make a person any less functional member of the community.
-By giving equal opportunities and according mutual respect, we grow a sense of confidence in the people with disabilities and nurture a sense of belonging.
-This makes for positive growth attitudes, and despite any disability, a person will pursue and work on their goals hence contributing positively to society.
+Disabilities do not make a person a less functional member of the community.
+By giving equal opportunities and the corresponding respect, we grow a sense of confidence in the people with disabilities and cultivate a sense of belonging.
+This makes for positive growth attitudes, and despite any disability, a person will pursue and work on their goals, thus contributing positively to society.

 5. Empowering people with disabilities impacts the economy positively